Sport in Birmingham: Swimming

 Birmingham's first swimming club formed in 1862 under the title of the "Birmingham Amateur Swimming Club".
 The "Birmingham Leander Swimming Club", based at Northwood Street Baths, commenced their aquatic activities in June 1877.
 The two clubs merged to form the "Birmingham and Leander Swimming Club" and moved to Woodcock Street Baths, now part of Aston University.

 The celebrated swimmer, Captain Webb, visited Birmingham several times, and the Athletic Club presented him with a gold medal and purse on 4 December 1875.
 In 1949, the Birmingham Association of Swimming Clubs partnered with Warwickshire Amateur Swimming Association to win a bid to stage the "International Speed Swimming Contest for the Bologna Trophy", which was staged at Woodcock Street Baths.
 The Birmingham Baths Committee organised a visit as part of a tour by the "Het Y" Swimming Club of Amsterdam in 1950.

-More recently The University of Birmingham trains some of the most promising professional swimmers in Britain.
+More recently The University of Birmingham has trained a number of competitive British swimmers.
 The team has won bronze medal consecutively in the BUSA team championships 2003-04 and 2004–05.

 The "City of Birmingham Swimming Club" also trains swimmers of all ages and competes professionally at local and national level as does "Perry Beeches Sutton Swimming Squad", "Boldmere Swimming Club", "Orion Swimming Club" (located at King Edward VI High School for Girls) and "Solihull Swimming Club" (located at Tudor Grange Sports Centre, Solihull).

 School swimming was introduced in the city in April 1875 following a campaign by Joseph Chamberlain, which commenced at a Meeting of the council on 10 November 1874.
 Following co-operation between the City of Birmingham Baths Department and the Birmingham School Board, schools were able to buy books of tickets to allow pupils to swim under the guidance of teachers at pools.